Table of Contents

-It is also part of most health care institutions to include HMG-CoA reductase inhibitors in the treatment plan of patients who have had acute coronary syndromes regardless of their cholesterol levels.
+Most treatment plans to reduce cholesterol levels include HMG-CoA reductase inhibitors for patients who have had acute coronary syndromes.
 This is because HMG-CoA reductase inhibitors are also proven to reduce vascular damages brought about by oxidation.
 They also stabilize atherosclerotic lesions, preventing further development of complications from atherosclerotic plaques.

 - Block a step in the conversion of HMG-CoA to cholesterol